Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 MARKET SUMMARY:

-Corn futures are narrowly mixed at midday Monday; soybean futures are 8 to
+Corn futures are 3 to 4 cents higher at midday Thursday; soybean futures are

-10 cents lower; wheat futures are flat to 5 cents lower.
-The U.S. stock market
+17 to 19 cents higher; wheat futures are 2 to 8 cents higher.
+The U.S. stock

-is weaker at midday with the S&P 20 points lower.
+market is weaker at midday with the S&P 75 lower.
 The U.S. Dollar Index is 20

-points higher.
-The interest rate products are weaker.
-Energy trade is weaker
+higher.
+The interest rate products are firmer.
+Energy trade is sharply lower

-with crude .90 lower and natural gas is .33 lower.
-Livestock trade is mostly
+with crude 2.00 lower and natural gas .11 lower.
+Livestock trade is weaker with

 CORN:

-movement.
-On the March chart, support is the 20-day moving average at $4.44,
+chart, support is the recent low at $4.17 with the 20-day moving average below

 SOYBEANS:

-Soybean futures are 8 to 10 cents lower at midday with trade working back to
+Soybean futures are 17 to 19 cents higher at midday with post-trade

 WHEAT: